-Line 11 Box - Qualifying Parents and Ancestors of Your Parents
+Line 11 Box - Qualifying Parents and Grandparents

-A qualifying parent or ancestor of your parent may be any one of the following.
+A qualifying parent or grandparent may be any one of the following.

-- Your parent or your parent's ancestor.
-Your parent's ancestor is your grandparent, great grandparent, great great grandparent, etc. - If married filing a joint return, your spouse's parent or an ancestor of your spouse's parent.
+- Your parent or your grandparent, great grandparent, great grandparent, etc. - If married filing a joint return, your spouse's parent or grandparent, great grandparent, great grandparent, etc.